19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 shall take part in any election activity.

-(2) No person shall conduct any election activity unless he is in possession of a written authority signed by a candidate or his election agent in Form 22 or Form 23, as the case may be, in the First Schedule.
-Such authority shall be issued only on or after the day of nomination.
+(2) No person shall conduct any election activity unless he is in possession of a written authority signed by a candidate or his election agent in Form 22 or Form 23, as the case may be, in the First Schedule; and such authority shall be issued only on or after the day of nomination.

 (3) Every candidate and election agent shall supply particulars in duplicate of all written authorities issued by him under subsection (2) to the Returning Officer, who shall on receipt thereof forward a copy of those particulars to the Commissioner of Police.

-(4) A candidate or election agent shall, if so required by the Commissioner of Police, forthwith withdraw and deliver to the Returning Officer the written authority given by the candidate or election agent to any person who is stated by the Commissioner of Police to be a person in respect of whom an order has been made under section 30(b) of the Criminal Law (Temporary Provisions) Act (Cap.
-67).
+(4) A candidate or election agent shall, if so required by the Commissioner of Police, immediately withdraw and deliver to the Returning Officer the written authority given by the candidate or election agent to any person who is stated by the Commissioner of Police to be a person in respect of whom an order has been made under section 30(b) of the Criminal Law (Temporary Provisions) Act.

 (5) Any person who contravenes any of the provisions of this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months.

+[10/2010 wef 01/07/2010]

 (6) No candidate or election agent shall authorise any person to conduct an election activity, knowing or having reason to believe that the person is attending a primary or secondary school as a student or that an order has been made in respect of the person under section 30(b) of the Criminal Law (Temporary Provisions) Act.